thatmariia/scramble/README.md

 ## Using frontend

+Before running the frontend, make sure you have the API server running.
 To run the frontend, you need to have Node.js and npm installed.

 The frontend is located in the `frontend` directory: